Radialization of satellite orbits in galaxy mergers: Simulations

 The Eddington inversion formula provides a spherical isotropic distribution function (DF) for the given density profile; however, as discussed in \citet{Lacroix2018}, its application to a density with a sharp cutoff in radius is problematic and leads to a divergent DF at the outer boundary.
 This divergence could be rectified by imposing a more gentle (e.g., exponential) cutoff, adding a tapering factor $\exp[-(r/r_\mathrm{trunc})^\eta]$ to the density profile.
-We find that this tapering works adequately for the NFW model or for a $\gamma=3$ power law, but for shallower profiles, the DF still has an unphysical concentration near the outer boundary, and the merger simulations with these models displayed undesirable propensity to a rapid loss of outer layers of the satellite.
+We find that this tapering works adequately for the NFW model or for a $\gamma=3$ power law, but for shallower profiles, the DF still has an unphysical concentration near the outer boundary, and the merger simulations with these models displayed an undesirable propensity to a rapid loss of outer layers of the satellite.
 Instead, we followed an alternative approach outlined in section 3.1.3 of \citet{Lacroix2018}: we introduce the truncation in the DF itself, not the density profile.
 Specifically, the DF is assumed to coincide with the DF of a pure power law model up to the energy $E=\Phi(r_\mathrm{trunc})$, and set to zero at higher energies.
 Then the density and the corresponding potential are adjusted to match the truncated DF.
-This procedure is analogous to the one used by \citet{Woolley1954} to obtain the truncated Maxwellian DF; the more familiar \citet{King1966} model is constructed similarly, but additionally subtracts a constant from the DF so that it reaches zero at the outer boundary, rather than drops to zero discontinuously (see also \citealt{Gieles2015} for a general case with adjustable smoothness of the outer boundary).
+This procedure is analogous to the one used by \citet{Woolley1954} to obtain the truncated Maxwellian DF; the more familiar \citet{King1966} model is constructed similarly, but additionally subtracts a constant from the DF so that it reaches zero at the outer boundary, rather than dropping to zero discontinuously (see also \citealt{Gieles2015} for a general case with adjustable smoothness of the outer boundary).
 We note that even the sharply truncated DF produces a reasonable density profile near the outer boundary: $\rho \propto (r_\mathrm{trunc}-r)^{3/2}$.
 The cored model ($\gamma=0$) is a polytrope with index $n=3/2$, in which the DF is constant across the entire range of energy.
+Although we focus on isotropic models in this study, we additionally considered radially and tangentially anisotropic models with the same density profiles, but with the anisotropy coefficient $\beta=0.5$ and $-0.5$, respectively.
+In these models, the DF is given by Equations 4.62--4.71 in \citet{Binney2008}.